 Branches of government in the Netherlands

 The Netherlands is a parliamentary democracy with three branches of government:

 - Executive: The prime minister (currently Mark Rutte) leads the national government, the executive branch of the Netherlands political system.
 This branch includes the cabinet, in which a number of political parties make up the governing coalition.

 - Legislature: The Dutch parliament (Staten-Generaal) is made up of two chambers: the 150-seat, directly-elected lower house, Tweede Kamer (House of Representatives) and the 75-seat upper house, Eerste Kamer (Senate).
 Both houses traditionally meet in The Hague’s Binnenhof, although the complex is under renovation, expected to last until 2026.

-- Judiciary: The Netherlands has 11 District Courts, 4 Courts of Appeal, and 1 Supreme Court.
+- Judiciary: The Netherlands has 11 District Courts, four Courts of Appeal, and one Supreme Court.
 In 2002, the Dutch judiciary system was reorganized, safeguarding judicial independence and reinforcing its constitutional position.
 The judiciary system does not fall under the authority of the Ministry for Justice and Security.

 Main political parties in the Netherlands

-- Democrats 66 (Democraten 66, D66): Named after its year of foundation (1966), D66 has been led by Sigrid Kaag since 2020.
-D66’s ideology is rooted in progressive, social liberalism.
+- Democrats 66 (Democraten 66, D66): Named after its year of foundation, D66 has been led by Sigrid Kaag since 2020.
+D66’s ideology is progressive, social liberalism.
 The party is strongly pro-European Union.

 - Christian Democratic Appeal (Christen-Democratisch Appèl, CDA): Founded in 1977, the CDA is currently led by Wopke Hoekstra.
 The ideology of the Christian-democratic party is based on social conservatism.